doc-detective/doc-detective/README.md

 ### Run shell command

-Perform a native shell command on the machine running `doc-unit-test`.
+Perform a native shell command on the machine running Doc Detective.
 This can be a single command or a script.
 Set environment variables before running the command by specifying an env file in the `env` field.
-For reference, see [variables.env](https://github.com/hawkeyexl/doc-unit-test/blob/master/sample/variables.env).
+For reference, see [variables.env](https://github.com/hawkeyexl/doc-detective/blob/master/sample/variables.env).

 Returns `PASS` if the command has an exit code of `0`.
 Returns `FAIL` if the command had a non-`0` exit code and outputs a `stderr` value.